How To Paint Your Formica/Laminate Countertops To Look Like Marble

 This marble countertop paint kit comes with everything you need such as rollers, roller pads, brushes, veining paint, primer, highlighter paint, drop cloths, 600 grit sandpaper, paint stirring sticks, gloves, epoxy, sponge, spray bottle, and step by step instructions.
 You will just need to supply your own painters tape.
 It is also safe for indoor use and has little to no smell.

-Painting my countertops took about 2 days, but took about 5-7 days to fully cure.
+Painting these formica/laminate countertops took a total of 2 days, but took about 5-7 days to fully cure.
 So when you're finished make sure you don't place anything on your countertops for about a week or so.
-I just used the stovetop instead for any kitchen activity.
+I just used the stovetop for any kitchen activity.

-Step By Step Process- How To Paint Your Kitchen Countertops
+How To Paint Your Kitchen Countertops To Look Like Marble

 1) Prep Your Kitchen and Counters

-First start by taping off your kitchen with painters tape as well as the drop cloths that are included in the kit.
-Prep your counters first by using the 600 grit sandpaper to get rid of any bumps, grease, debris.
+First start by taping off your kitchen with painters tape as well as taping on the drop cloths to your counters that are included in the kit.
+Prep the counters first by using the 600 grit sandpaper to get rid of any bumps, grease, debris.

 2) Apply the base primer

-Once your counters have been sanded and wiped down, you are ready to begin painting!
+Once your formica/laminate counters have been sanded and wiped down, you are ready to begin painting!

 Your first coat will probably look hideous.
 I was quite skeptical at first, but keep applying as many coats of primer paint until you get to your desired white color.
 I think mine took about 3 or 4 coats.
 The photo below was the first coat and I was so nervous.